docupike/docs/docs/user/basics/objects.md

 Editing an object can be done in multiple ways.
 The easiest way is to open up a single object and press the `Edit` button on any of the categories.
 There is also in-line editing and multi-editing functions that are explained in the `Finder` section.

-## Archive, delete, restore and purge objects
+## Archive, delete and restore objects

 Objects have different stages that define the condition in their documentation existence.
 The stages are `active`, `archived` and `deleted`.
 A typical life-cycle could be: